 The American University of Rome boasts a committed and experienced faculty, numbering over 60 professors, most of whom hold advanced degrees in their respective fields.
 Most full-time faculty have doctorates or terminal degrees in their disciplines.
-At AUR, each professor works closely with students, participates in yearly on-campus lecture series and contributes to the wider AUR community.
+At AUR, each professor works closely with students, and contributes to the wider AUR community.

 Each class at AUR is led by one of our experienced faculty members and is small enough to ensure personal attention for each student.
-The average class size at AUR is 18, and this underlines the University's commitment to active learning and lively classroom discussion.